neuron4/daniellerch.github.io/_posts/2016-12-04-steganography_how_not.md

 ---
 layout: post
-title: How not to hide information inside images: A guide to bad steganography
+title: How not to hide information inside images.
 ---

 bla bla bla